kalenwallin/notion-as-a-cms/src/content/slides/003-what-notion-is.md

 **Blocks**: Blocks make up the content of a page.
 Pages are also blocks.
 There are over 100 block types.

-**Databases/Collections**: Databases or collections organize multiple pages into a structure that can be sorted, filtered, or visualized based on page properties that a user defines.
+**Databases**: Databases organize multiple pages into a structure that can be sorted, filtered, or visualized based on page properties that a user defines.

 **Content Management System (CMS)**: A content management system or a CMS is a service that allows you to create, store, and serve content for your website.